hyperledger-solang/solang/docs/installing.rst

 	podman image build .

-Building solang from source from crates.io
+Building Solang from source from crates.io
 ------------------------------------------

-solang is listed on `crates.io <https://crates.io/crates/solang>`_.
+Solang is listed on `crates.io <https://crates.io/crates/solang>`_.
 Only releases are pushed to cargo, and the current release is out of date.
 This is how you tell cargo to retrieve the latest version of solang and compile it from source::